 Further reading : Driving in Greece

 Even though it’s one of the lesser-known Greek islands, Syros has a lot to offer.
 This hidden gem of an island feels like a slice of authentic Greece.
 The capital of Ermoupolis is a good place to start your adventures.

 This attractive port town, with its beautiful 19th-century buildings and cosmopolitan atmosphere, is full of accommodation options.

-You can also find hotels such as charming Wind Tales situated high on a hilltop in a medieval part of the town and close by, for something really unique, how about staying in a windmill!
-Situated high on the hill in Ano Syros up behind Ermoupoli is Anemomylos Windmill which is a fair way from the centre of town but with incredible, panoramic views.
+You can also find hotels such as charming Wind Tales situated high on a hilltop in the medieval twin-town of Ano Syros and, for something really unique, you can also stay there in a windmill!
+Anemomylos Windmill which is a fair way from the centre of town but with incredible, panoramic views and decent parking.

 If you are looking for a bit of a splurge the stunning Aristide Hotel is a design dream and, in our opinion, one of the most stylish hotels in the Greek Islands.

 Galissas is one of the most popular of Syros’ tourist resorts and has one of the best and biggest beaches on the island.
 It’s located five kilometres from Ermoupolis and is on the western side of the island so the sunsets are wonderful.
 Here Dolphin Bay Resort is very popular with families and Hotel Benois and Remvi with couples.
 For something more independent Caviri Apartments, which is surrounded by nature.

 Kinion (Kini) is another nice beach village with a lovely west facing beach.
 Here you can’t go past Oro Suites which are very chic and modern and only steps from the beach or the lovely Blue Harmony Hotel which is a perennial favourite for good reason.